Overcoming Drug Addiction

 - List the pros and cons of quitting, as well as the costs and benefits of continuing your drug abuse.

-- Consider the things that are important to you, such as your partner, your kids, your career, or your health.
+- Consider the things that are important to you, such as your partner, your kids, your pets, your career, or your health.
 How does your drug use affect those things?

 - Ask yourself if there’s anything preventing you from changing.
-What are some things that could help you make the change?
+What could help you make the change?

 Preparing for change: 5 key steps to addiction recovery